bubbleboy14/cantools/README.md

   - steps
     - git clone https://github.com/bubbleboy14/cantools.git
     - cd cantools
-    - sudo pip3 install -e .
+    - pip3 install -e .

-If you're running OSX or Ubuntu (or probably most Debian derivatives), you may consider running (as root or sudoer):
+If you're running Debian or Fedora or BSD or OSX, you may consider running (probably as root or sudoer):

     ./bootstrap.sh